thepinak503/setup-scripts/README.md

 ## Getting Started

-To get started with the setup scripts, just enter this command {open Command Prompt (conhost.exe or cmd.exe) or PowerShell and Run as Admin}:
+To get started with the setup scripts, just enter this command {open Command Prompt and Run as Admin}:

 ### (Fastest way to install) Enter this command in (Administrator) Command Prompt or PowerShell